Nico the Unicorn

 Nico the Unicorn is the name of a 1996 juvenile fiction book and its 1998 film adaptation.
 The book was written by Frank Sacks; he also wrote the screenplay for the film, which was directed by Graeme Campbell.

 Book

 The book was written by Frank Sacks and first published by Tom Doherty Associates in 1996 with the front cover art by David Gaadt.
 Sacks is a writer and film producer and Nico the Unicorn was his first novel intended for children.

 Plot

 After the accident which resulted in his leg being injured.
 Billy visits the Starlight Circus.
-There he meets and buys a pony who gives birth to a unicorn who he names Nico.
+There he meets and buys a pony who gives birth to a unicorn whom he names Nico.
 Later the pony gets killed by a mountain lion and Billy has to do what he can with his secret to protect his new friend.